Anchor Stone Blocks: Origin

 Anchor stones originated with the wooden building blocks designed by Friedrich Fröbel, the creator of the Kindergarten system of education.
 He had observed how children enjoyed playing with geometrically-shaped blocks.

 The first Anchor Stone was produced when Otto Lilienthal and his brother Gustav decided to make a model of a stone building, using miniature blocks of stone.
 To this end, they started production of a limited number of blocks, made of a mixture of quartz sand, chalk, and linseed oil.
 Unfortunately, the Lilienthals, though brilliant inventors, had limited commercial success.

-The stone blocks saw little popularity until 1880, when Friedrich Adolf Richter, a wealthy businessman who had built a small empire in Rudolstadt, purchased the rights to the process for 1000 marks, plus about 4800 marks (including 800 marks still owing) for the tooling and machines being used to produce them.
+The stone blocks saw little popularity until 1880, when Friedrich Adolf Richter, a wealthy businessman who had built a small empire in Rudolstadt, purchased the rights to the process for 1,000 marks, plus about 4800 marks (including 800 marks still owing) for the tooling and machines being used to produce them.
 He developed a series of sets of individually-packaged stones, which quickly became popular.
-Promoted by extensive advertising, 42,000 sets were sold in 1883 (Annual Report for 1883 of the Schwarzburg-Rudolstadt Factory Inspection Service, Archives, Heidecksburg, Rudolstadt).
+Promoted by extensive advertising, 42,000 sets were sold in 1883.
 In 1894, Richter applied his "Anchor" trademark to the Richter's Anchor Stone Building Sets (Richters Anker-Steinbaukasten).
 More than 600 different sets were produced over the multi-decade life of these sets; more than 1,000 stone shapes were made (CVA Stone Catalog).
-In 1910 Richter died, heralding the end of the first era for Anchor Stones (Registered as death # 878 in Jena on December 27, 1910; he died at 9:00 PM on December 25, 1910).
+In 1910 Richter died, heralding the end of the first era for Anchor Stones.